otavioschwanck/mood-nvim/handbook.md

 | gs      | Toggle thing at point.  `:foo` to `foo =>` to `'foo'` and `do ... end` to `{ ... }` |
 |---------|-------------------------------------------------------------------------------------|

-# Snippets
+# Snippets and autocomplete

-To use snippets, just press C-o to expand and C-o to move forward and C-k to move backward.
+To use snippets, just press <tab> to expand and <tab> to move forward and <S-tab> to move backward.

+I deactivated the TAB for go forward and backward on the list.
+Use C-j and C-k or C-n and C-p.

+To select, just press ENTER.
+To close the suggestions pop-up, press C-e.

 # Running stuff